shashidwivedi/conquering-responsive-layouts/README.md

 # conquering-responsive-layouts
-Challenges of Conquering Responsive Layouts
+Challenges of Conquering Responsive Layouts by Kevin Powell